RoyalPineapple/blowcontrol/README.md

 ---

-**Now you're ready to control your Dyson device like a total fool!** 🌪️
+**Now you can control your Dyson device from the terminal.
+Don’t blame me if it blows up.**

 ## 📚 More Documentation
 - [App Documentation](./blowcontrol/README.md) - Internal usage, architecture, and extending